anandprabhakar0507/html-handbook/1-Preface.md

 The exceptional Developer Tools built into any browser let us inspect and take inspiration from HTML written by anyone in the world.

-This book aims to help you get started with HTML if you are new to it, and improve your knowledge of it, if you are a seasoned Web Developer.
+If you are new to HTML this book aims to help you get started.
+If you are a seasoned Web Developer this book will improve your knowledge.

 I learned so much while writing it, even though I'm working with the Web since 20+ years, and I'm sure you'll find something new too.